 As a web designer for over ten years now, I had to choose between two competent platforms WordPress and Webflow.

-Wordpress is the most popular and powerful, probably over 35% of websites on the internet right now, and that is over 455 million sites.
-I have been a Wordpress designer for over ten years, and it was my default choice.
+Wordpress is the most popular and powerful, powering over 35% of websites on the internet right now, with over 455 million sites.
+I have been a Wordpress designer for more than ten decades, and it was my default choice.

 Why I chose Webflow

 I recently started developing websites on the Webflow platform, and I fell in love with it.
 I knew that building a highly customized blog would be time-consuming and challenging, but I decided to go with Webflow.